Support with acoustic measurements and listening tests

 • Listening tests are carried out and analysed to answer question 3.
 If the answer to the question is positive, indoor sounds can be simulated by third-octave filtering.
 This means that the characteristics of the sources and the facades are recorded separately and simply all combinations can be simulated to build a much larger database.

-In addition to the results of the above-mentioned questions, this will expand the competence in listening tests at HFT Stuttgart.
+In addition to the results, this will expand the competence in listening tests at HFT Stuttgart.
 In this way, even closer cooperation with the research group of business psychologists on the topic of human judgement could be sought.

 Furthermore, this competence can be applied to other ongoing projects (noise protection in ground floors, DiaOpt4iCity, SPlanRob) and new projects in which the assessment of sounds is important.